 4. Choose the right Typeface

-Having the perfect typeface can help you achieving the right tone of the message.
-So how well you choose the fonts has a big influence both on the attractiveness of your design and the clearness of the message.
+Having the perfect typeface can help you achieve the right tone of the message.
+So how well you choose the fonts has a significant influence both on the attractiveness of your design and the clearness of the message.
 The first rule of typography is that it must be legible and readable.
 This means that as long as the typeface is clean and easy to read, you’re ok.
 It’s important that the mood or personality of your typeface matches with the design and the purpose.

 Tip: The fancy or unique typefaces with a strong personality are best when you want a word or phrase to really stand out, rather than using them for paragraphs of text, where they’re hard to read.

 5. Limit the typefaces to 2 or maximum 3